The Cavender-Farris-Neyman Model with a Molecular Clock: The CFN-MC Polytope

 By the inductive hypothesis, the following are the inequalities in $R_T({I - \{ r \}})$ that involve $y_a'$ or $y_b'$.
 Note that these are the only types of inequalities that we need to consider, since any inequalities not involving $y_a'$ or $y_b'$ remain unchanged by Fourier-Motzkin elimination.

 where $C$ ranges over all clusters that contain $a$ and are contained in the subtree beneath $a$, and $D$ ranges overall clusters that contain $b$ and are contained in the subtree beneath $b$.
-The same will be true of $C$ and $D$ throughout the following discussion
+The same is true of $C$ and $D$ throughout the following discussion.
+Note that if $a$ (resp. $b$) is not a cluster node, then no such $C$ (resp. $D$) exists.

 Applying $\phi_{I,r}$ yields the following inequalities, labeled by whether the coefficient of $y_a$ is positive or negative in order to facilitate Fourier-Motzkin elimination.